henrysky/astroNN/docs/source/neuralnets/neural_network.rst

     # THe normalized data, mean std will as follow by this mode
     norm_data = [1,2,3], [9,8,7]
+    # the mean and standard derivation used to do the normalization
     mean = 0
     std = 1